 Does My Company Need a Whistleblower Compliance Hotline?

-The Sarbanes-Oxley (SOX) Act requires all publicly traded companies to implement a confidential, anonymous way for whistleblowers to inform the company of questionable accounting practices.
-The law is intended to protect investors from accounting scandals like Enron and WorldCom.
+The Sarbanes-Oxley (SOX) act requires all publicly traded companies to implement a confidential, anonymous way for whistleblowers to inform the company of questionable accounting practices.
+The law protects investors from accounting scandals like Enron and WorldCom.